kyma-project/community/guidelines/templates/resources/custom-resource.md

 type: Custom Resource
 ---

+> **NOTE:** Blockquotes in this document provide instructions.
+Remove them from the final document.
+>
-> This document is a ready-to-use template for a custom resource (CR) document that provides a sample custom resource and description of its elements.
+> This document is a ready-to-use template for a custom resource (CR) document type that provides a sample custom resource and description of its elements.
 Additionally, the document points to the Custom Resource Definition (CRD) used to create CRs of the given kind.
+Follow the `{000}-{CRD-kind}-custom-resource.md` convention to name the document.
 For reference, see the existing documents for the [Installation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/040-installation-custom-resource.md) and the [Api](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway/docs/011-api-custom-resource.md) CRs.

-> **NOTE:** Blockquotes in this document provide instructions.
-Remove them from the final document.

 The {CRD name} Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to {provide the CRD description}.
 To get the up-to-date CRD and show the output in the yaml format, run this command: